msanders25/msanders25/README.md

 Since 2017, alongside my time at Eide Bailly and after, I have worked for Hall Labs creating drawings as a patent illustrator to be used in patent applications.
 I collaborate with patent attorneys and engineers to produce complex drawings to secure IP rights.

 Continuously expanding my skill set, I am actively learning advanced techniques relevant to data/financial analyst roles to enhance my ability to derive actionable insights.
+This ongoing learning helps my growth at my current role and future opportunities in analytical fields.

 - ⚡ Fun fact: Outside work, I'm at the tennis/pickleball courts enjoying the competition!